 I am also heavily influenced by the work of Viktor Frankl.
 Predominately by his belief that we cannot always change our circumstances but that we are in control of ourselves and how we choose to address both successes and challenges.
 This is a lens I use often in therapy and encourage clients to consider what values drive their behavior as well as how they can look at challenges from different angles to find solutions.

 I welcome all races, all religions, all socio-economic status, all sexual orientations, all gender identities and expressions, all abilities, all ethnicities, all bodies, ALL PEOPLE.

 I provide individual therapy to adults who may be experiencing:

-- Anxiety and other anxiety-related concerns (e.g., panic, worry)
+- Anxiety & other anxiety-related concerns (e.g., rumination, worry)

-- Depression and other depression-related concerns (e.g., low mood, low motivation)
+- Depression & other depression-related concerns (e.g., low mood, low self-worth)